peterpeterparker/daviddalbusco.com/src/blog/converting-svg-to-image-png-webp-etc-in-javascript.md

 ### Conclusion

-Sometimes development takes a bit more time than excepted, it took me a day to develop, solve all issues, test and publish the component but, I am glad I did it.
+Sometimes development takes a bit more time than excepted, it took me a day to develop, solve all issues, test and publish the component, but I am glad I did it.

 Not only it resolves a feature I needed to notably publish this blog post but, I learned quite some new tricks along the way.